2010 Penn State Nittany Lions football team: September 25: Temple

 The Nittany Lions handed coach Al Golden's Owls their first loss on the season defeating them 22–13.
-Collin Wagner converted 5 of 6 field goal attempts and Michael Zordich, Jr. scored the lone Penn State touchdown from his fullback position.
+Collin Wagner converted 5 of 6 field goal attempts and Michael Zordich Jr. scored the lone Penn State touchdown from his fullback position.
 Senior Evan Royster had his first 100-yard game of the season in gaining 187 yards on 26 carries.
 True freshmen quarterback Rob Bolden completed 18 of 28 passes for 224 yards.
 Justin Brown was the leading Penn State receiver catching 4 throws for 84 yards.
 The defense gathered three interceptions, one by Nate Stupar and two by Nick Sukay.
 Pete Massaro recovered a Chester Stewart fumble on the final play of the game.

 October 2: @ Iowa

 The Penn State rushing offense struggled against the Iowa defense and was held to only 54 yards in total rushing.
-While the total offensive yards trailed Iowa's by only 48, the Lion's woe in the opponent's redzone continued.
+While the total offensive yards trailed Iowa's by only 48, the Lions' woe in the opponent's redzone continued.
 Penn State had three trips into the Iowa redzone (at the 2, 1, and 12 yard lines respectively) but ended up with only one field goal.
 The Nittany Lion defense kept the Iowa offense scoreless in the 2nd half, but the Iowa defense stood up again and scored a touchdown from an interception return in the 4th quarter.